javierd23/Javierd23/README.md

 # 👋 Hi, I’m @carlos

-* 🌱 I’m currently learning Django
+* 🌱 Currently learning React and Node.js to enhance my frontend skills.
-* 💞️ I'am getting all possible knownledge to starting building projects
+* 💞️ Proficient in Django and actively working toward becoming a well-rounded full-stack developer.
 * 📫 How to reach me: carlosjjavier05@gmail.com
 * 📱 Cellphone: (849) 849-1772